klarose/goget/README.md

 The application requires two command line arguments:
  * --url _http-url_: The URL to fetch
  * --file _filename_: Where to place the data fetched from _http-url_.

+It has two optional arguments to control the size and parallelism of the download:
  * --num-chunks _num-chunks_: The number of chunks to download.
 Each chunk is of size _chunk-size_.
 Defaults to 4.
  * --chunk-size _chunk-size_: The size of each chunk in bytes.
 Defaults to 1048576.